(Jump to the kubba hamuth recipe.)

-And here’s the thing about me (and I think probably also Tony, and a lot of food writers): I love falling down rabbit holes.
-I’m currently falling down a dolma rabbit hole right now, but I think the next one I want to fall down is kubba, because from where I stand, I have a lot to learn.
+And here’s the thing about me: I love falling down rabbit holes.
+I’m currently falling down a dolma rabbit hole right now.
+But I think the next one I want to fall down is kubba.
+Because from where I stand, I have a lot to learn.

 I mean, growing up Middle Eastern American, I know a bit about kibbeh/kubba.
-In case you’re not already familiar, kubba is a meat and grain dumpling—there are a ton of different varieties, some named after the towns they’re from, and some named after the style in which they’re made.
+In case you’re not already familiar, kubba is a meat and grain dumpling.
+There are a ton of different varieties.
+Some are named after the towns they’re from, and others after the style in which they’re made.
 While most are dumplings, some kibbeh are baked in a tray or eaten tartare/sashimi style.

 My family is Assyrian from Iraq and Syria, and we have our family specialties.
-As you might expect, my Syrian family makes kbeibat and kibbeh bil sanieh, and my Iraqi family makes kubba Halab (from Aleppo, but also very popular in Iraqi cuisine) and sometimes also kubba hamuth.
-But I haven’t experienced all that much kubba outside of these.
+My Syrian family makes kbeibat and kibbeh bil sanieh.
+And my Iraqi family makes kubba Halab and sometimes also kubba hamuth.
+But I haven’t experienced all that much outside of these.

 So when I sat down to do a little research for this blog post, I realized that what I’ve been calling kubba hamuth is actually very different than most recipes out there.
 Most of them (e.g., Philip Juma’s and MidEast Chef’s) use rice or rice flour instead of wheat or bulgur.
-The only other recipe I found that uses bulgur is Julian’s from Assyrian Dishes (who also adds greens—in her case swiss chard, which I highly recommend trying).
+The only other recipe I found that uses bulgur is Julian’s from Assyrian Dishes.
+She also adds greens, in her case swiss chard, which I highly recommend trying.
 I spoke with Hilda Sterner, whose kubba are made with rice, and she said that she would personally call my stew kubba pirdah, but that she also knows of a version that is made partly with cream of wheat.

 - Prep Time: 1 hour 15 minutes